jo-pol/GroundForge/docs/API/index.md

 * [Stitch gallery](stitch-gallery) shares code between _nets_, _stitches_ and _droste_.
 * [Panels](panels) is started to be resued on several existing pages before developing new pages.
-  The gallery is not yet felxible enough yet to be used along with the panels.
+  The stitches gallery is not yet flexible enough to be used along with the panels.
 * [Hybrid](hybrid) was started to test the _panel.js_ code.
   It is evolving into a page that combines functionality of the pages _stitches_, _droste_ and a variant of the _snow mixer_.